OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 that can be executed in the framework.
 The entity that contains this model is called the top level Assembly, which behaves functionally the same as an Assembly.
-There is no way to distinguish it from any other assembly, other than in how it is used -- it is instatiated on its own instead of adding it to another assembly.
+There is no way to distinguish it from any other assembly, other than in how it is used -- it is instantiated on its own instead of adding it to another assembly.
 Therefore, it has no parent, and it sits at the top of the Model Hierarchy.
 Executing the top level Assembly executes the model.